sanders-vag/rxjs-training/README.md

 If you run the application the result of the exercises is displayed in the `index.html` page instead of logging to the console output.

-This was built using CodeSandBox so its built with [parcel](https://parceljs.org/).
+This was built using CodeSandbox so its built with [parcel](https://parceljs.org/).

 ## Run locally